AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. Initiate the data transfer and monitor its progress.

 **Note:** If you have configured an AF server, you will not be able to create a transfer until AF indexing is complete.
-AF indexing status is listed on the `Details` pane in the `PI to OCS Agents` page.
+AF indexing status is listed on the `Manage Agent` pane in the `PI to OCS Agents` window.
 The following image shows AF indexing in progress:

 ![](../../images/af-indexing.png)